Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 It’s filled to the brim with tire kicks and voyeurs with no interest in buying anything.

-Maybe the vendor is in the Solo Ad business and has built a list purely for the sake of selling clicks or Solo Ads.
+Maybe the vendor is in the Solo Ad business and has built an email list purely for the sake of selling clicks or Solo Ads.

 But there is another reason you might get zero buyers.